KoleMyers/reddit-advanced-user-filter/PRIVACY.md

 ## Contact

-For privacy-related questions, please contact me at [kole6393+reddit-advanced-user-filter@gmail.com] or open an issue on GitHub.
+For privacy-related questions, please contact me at [kole6393+reddit-advanced-user-filter@gmail.com] or open an issue on GitHub [https://github.com/KoleMyers/reddit-advanced-user-filter].

 Last updated: May 2025